Pastifier/miniRT/README.md

 ## 🎯 **What Makes our miniRT Unique?**
 - Advanced yet approachable real-time rendering capabilities.
 - A dedicated linear algebra library optimized for simplicity and performance.
-- Innovative, efficient mathematical solutions built exclusively for this project.
+- Efficient mathematical solutions built exclusively for this project.
-- A perfect blend of creativity and technical rigor to make ray tracing interactive.

 ---

 ## 📜 **Acknowledgments**
-- This project is part of the **42 School** curriculum, using the homebrewed MiniLibX Graphics Library to blend mathematical elegance and computational performance to bring scenes to life.
+- This project is part of the **42 School** curriculum, using the homebrewed MiniLibX Graphics Library.
 - A huge thanks to our fellow 42-students for their support and encouragements, and especially [h-sarhan's miniRT](https://github.com/h-sarhan/miniRT).
 Which was a huge inspiration, and showed us what this project is capable of!
 - The Ray Tracer Challenge book for its simple, yet highly effective test-driven approach to raytracing.